21st November, 2009|

 Many of you will know I have been dumping ROMs for ~10 years.
 In that time I've tried to keep the flow constant but I've been getting

-banked up with too much work lately and not enough free time so I've enlisted the help of Smitdogg to take care of the easier stuff and
+banked up with too much work lately and not enough free time so I've enlisted some help to take care of the easier stuff.

 I decided to take a month off work because I have over 800 hours of leave owing to me.
 You kind of get that when you've worked for a company